Main Content Start

 Victim Assistance™ - The Victim Assistance course provides in-depth instruction on best practices for advocating and navigating institutional systems.
 Community and partnership building, tips for longevity in the field and strategies for staying current will also be addressed.
 Special attention will be given to self-care practices and peer support opportunities.
 Attendees learn best practices for advocating for survivors of abuse and navigating institutional systems, will receive tips for longevity in the field and strategies for staying current, and increase knowledge of self-care practices and peer support opportunities.

 Research continually shows that educators (K-12 and college and university), social workers, law enforcement officers, health professionals, first responders, counselors, prosecutors, and members of our legal and childcare systems are inadequately prepared to respond to a case of child maltreatment and abuse.

-In response to this immense need, in 2008 Northwest Arkansas Community College began discussions with Gundersen National Child Protection Training Center to be the location of the Melba Shewmaker Southern Region National Child Protection Training Center.
+In response to this immense need, in 2008 Northwest Arkansas Community College became the location of the Melba Shewmaker National Child Protection Training Center.

 About the Facility:

 The Melba Shewmaker Southern Region NCPTC building facility opened in 2013 and has over 10,000 square feet of hands-on training space, including a two-story mock house, courtrooms, forensic interview rooms, a medical exam training room, interrogation room, webinar center, and many other training spaces.

 The Melba Shewmaker Southern Region NCPTC is staffed with nationally renowned experts in forensic interviewing, abuse prosecution, prevention education, mental health, crisis prevention, and advocacy.